logan-life/blog/src/til/Testing the TIL section.md

 ---
 layout: tilLayout
 title: Testing the TIL section
-date: 2023-12-27
 topic: "testing"
 ---

 This is a test TIL post, and this sentence is the excerpt.
-This post will be deleted.
+This post will be deleted once the test is complete.

 <!-- excerpt -->